-Arabian Knights is a small family operated farm in Stockholm, SK.
-For over twenty years we have been breeding and training top quality Arabian horses.
+Arabian Knights is a small family operated farm in Stockholm, Saskatchewan, Canada.
+For over 25 years we have been breeding and training top quality Arabian horses.
 We breed for beauty, stamina, attitude and, above all else, for a friendly and workable disposition.
 Our horses are well rounded, reliable and - in the true spirit of the Arabian breed - capable of succeeding in any direction.

 Despite how successful Arabian Knights is today, it grew from the humble dream of Robin and Tracey (nee Shivak) Anderson who built the farm from the ground up while raising their two children, Jade and Clay Anderson.

 Robin's family has always been involved with horses.
 As a young man, he would spend entire summers in the saddle.
 Having the horse that always returned to camp with it's head high, ears perked, and still willing to go is what first sparked Robin’s love for the Arabian breed.

 Tracey, an accomplished artist (view "Shivak Art Studio") was drawn to Arabians for another reason.
 Their stunning beauty and personality was the center of her artwork as soon as she could hold a pencil.
 When she and Robin were first married, the first thing they bought together was a horse trailer.

 This was followed by the leasing of Arabian Knight's foundation stallion, Imperial IM Mahal (Ansata Imperial x Malekat El Gamal; left) and the purchase of several exquisitely traditional mares of Crabbet and Egyptian breeding.
 Since then, Arabian Knights has expanded greatly.
 Their bloodlines now contain some of the most respected stallions of this century, including: El Hilal, TheEgyptianPrince, and Allaa El Din.